mkfares/Python/Module-01/02-Installation on macOS.md

 To check the installed Python version on your macOS system:

-1. Open the Terminal window (Cmd + Space Bar then type terminal)
+1. Open the Terminal window by pressing **Cmd + Space bar** keyboard shortcut then write terminal then press Enter key

 2. Type the command
     ```